-Communication and Cognition and Behavioural, Sensory and/or interaction needs learning needs emotional and social needs physical needs Students who experience difficulty with speech, language and communication.
+Communication and interaction needs Cognition and learning needs Behavioural, emotional and social needs Sensory and/or physical needs Students who experience difficulty with speech, language and communication.
 Students who learn at a slower pace than their peers, or who have difficulties acquiring skills in a specific area such as literacy.
 This includes students with moderate learning difficulties and severe learning difficulties, requiring support in all areas of the curriculum and participation in school life in general.
 Students' needs may be manifested in different ways, such as becoming withdrawn or displaying challenging behaviour.
-These may include being disruptive or self-harming.
+These may include being disruptive or self- harming.
 Students who have difficulty paying attention, or forming attachments with adults also fall into this category.
-Students who have sensory or multisensory difficulties, including visual or hearing impairments and/or physical difficulties that prevents them from accessing the educational facilities that are generally available.
+Students who have sensory or multi- sensory difficulties, including visual or hearing impairments and/or physical difficulties that prevents them from accessing the educational facilities that are generally available.